qingfeng0820/hadoop/note/spring/annotation_config.md

 # Enable Spring
-* Use Servlet with load-on-startup (Spring started by DispatcherServlet.init)
+* Use DispatcherServlet only if there is only one servlet
+  * Only one Spring conext (including core context and MVC context), which is loaded by DispatcherServlet.init.
   1. xml
      ```
      <servlet>